dotcs/udacity-data-engineer-nanodegree/04-data-lake/README.md

 This dump currently consists of JSON logs of the user activity and metadata on the songs.

+To improve analysis of the data, the data should be transformed into a star schema.
+The stored data should then be stored again on S3 for further usage.

 ## Solution

 We read the data from with (Py)Spark and transform it into a star schema.